Get

 Pet Allergies

-If the reason you’re considering the Maltese is that you’re looking for a hypoallergenic dog due to allergies, we’ll get into all of that here.
-Clearly, having a dog that doesn’t shed much might make them an easier dog to live with if you have allergies to dogs.
+If the reason you’re considering the Maltese is that you’re looking for a hypoallergenic dog due to allergies, we get into all that here.
+Clearly, having a dog that doesn’t shed much might make them easier to live with if you have allergies to canines.

-But bear in mind that our allergies are actually triggered by a protein found in the dander, saliva, sweat, and urine, and not the hair.
-These triggers hitch a ride on the hair, which covers the surfaces of your home, and this is why so many people mistakenly believe that the hair is the problem.
+Bear in mind that dog allergies are actually triggered by proteins found in the animal’s dander, saliva, and urine and not the hair.
+These triggers not only hitch a ride on the hair, which covers the surfaces of your home, but are present in dander, which can’t be seen and is present everywhere.
+This is why so many people mistakenly believe that dog hair is the problem.

-When the protein in the dander attached to the hair eventually finds its way into your lungs, your immune system is affected, and your allergies are triggered.
-This is why owning a dog that doesn’t shed much is more desirable for allergy sufferers – the less shedding, the less the dander.
-But there will always be shedding to some degree.
+When the protein in the dander eventually finds its way into your lungs, your immune system is affected, and your allergies are triggered.
+This is why owning a dog that doesn’t shed much is more desirable for allergy sufferers—however, all dogs produce dander, even hairless dogs!

 Allergies to Male or Female Dogs

-So, we have some good news.
-It seems that not everyone who believes they have dog allergies are actually allergic to all dogs.
+So, we have good news!
+It seems that not everyone who believes that they have dog allergies is actually allergic to all dogs.
 Experts have found that approximately 40% of allergy sufferers are actually allergic to the prostate protein,1 which is only found in male dogs.

-And if this is the case with you, you might be able to live with a female dog without any bothersome allergies!
-The only way to determine if you fall into the 40% is to have a special blood test that pinpoints the protein you’re allergic to.
+If this is the case with you, you might be able to live with a female dog without any bothersome allergies!
+The only way to determine if you fall into the 40%, though, is to have a special blood test that pinpoints the protein that you’re allergic to.
 Speak to your doctor if you’re interested in learning more.

 maltese dog walking with owner at the park